Paul Mescal: Personal life

-Mescal plays the piano, and has performed covers of songs with his sister, Nell.
-In July 2020, the actor performed spoken word and sang with Irish singer Dermot Kennedy at the London Natural History Museum.
-He participated in a virtual stage reading of the play This Is Our Youth by Kenneth Lonergan as part of a series to benefit the Actors Fund of America charity in October of the same year.
+Mescal plays the piano and has performed covers of songs with his sister, singer Nell Mescal.
+In July 2020, he performed spoken word and sang with singer Dermot Kennedy at the Natural History Museum in London.
+He participated in a virtual stage reading of the play This Is Our Youth by Kenneth Lonergan as part of a series benefiting the Actors Fund of America charity in October 2020.